KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 ## Test predictions and confidence interval analysis

 The predictions from each of the 80 models were considered for arriving at a 99% confidence interval for each compound.
-A few compounds (OSM-S-146, OSM-S-151, OSM-S-152, OSM-S-153), had predictions ranging from large negative values to large positive values, which we believe indicates our inability to predict their real IC50 values.
-OSM-S-144 had the confidence interval closest to 0 value and is the most promising among the 23 compounds due to the low average and relatively narrow confidence interval (Roughly -5 to 5).
-Two other compounds which had prediction closer to minimum value were OSM-S-169 and OSM-S-170.
+A few compounds (`OSM-S-146`, `OSM-S-151`, `OSM-S-152`, `OSM-S-153`), had predictions ranging from large negative values to large positive values, which we believe indicates our inability to predict the real IC50 values for these compounds. `OSM-S-144` had the confidence interval closest to 0 value and is the most promising among the 23 compounds due to the low average and relatively narrow confidence interval (Roughly -5 to 5).
+Two other compounds which had prediction closer to minimum value were `OSM-S-169` and `OSM-S-170`.
 The rest of the compounds had prediction values either starting from a double digit positive or a double digit negative numbers and do not provide evidence of potency based on this analysis.
 See [this visual](https://kate-young.github.io/KSUMalaria_Visualizations/) for the full test results.